RAKWireless/wisblock-node-red/interface/rak13004/rak13004-servo/README.md

 If your Node-RED is deployed inside a container, you need to mount `/dev/i2c-1` and `/dev/gpiochip0` to the Node-RED container, and also make sure the user inside the container is assigned to the right group so that it has access to I2C and GPIO devices.

-For detailed "docker run" command, docker-compose file, and information about how to use a pre-configured Portainer template, please check this [instruction](path-to-the-common-README), we provide all the information you need to know about using containerized Node-RED.
+For detailed "docker run" command, docker-compose file, and information about how to use a pre-configured Portainer template, please check this [instruction](../../../README-Docker/README.md) , we provide all the information you need to know about using containerized Node-RED.

 ### 2.2 Hardware